VSanteriH/Python-Kivy-template/README.md

 - pillow for image (icon) manupalation.
 - psycopg2 for using PostgreSQL.

+Icons that are in use are Iconic icons and are from https://github.com/iconic/open-iconic.
+Icons are under MIT license: https://github.com/iconic/open-iconic#icons

 Have been tested only on Python 3 and with computer.
-Still needs to be tested with phone.
+Still needs to be tested with phones.

 ![alt text] (https://i.imgur.com/Qf3k7SY.png)